IBM-Cloud/ibm-cloud-sdk-ruby/gems/ibm_cloud_iam/docs/TokenOperationsApi.md

 desired_iam_id = 'desired_iam_id_example' # String | The IAM ID of the IAM access token identity that should be created.
 The desired_iam_id identifies a resource identity.
 The IAM ID consists of the prefix crn- and the CRN of the target identity, e.g. crn-crn:v1:bluemix:public:cloud-object-storage:global:a/59bcbfa6ea2f006b4ed7094c1a08dcdd:1a0ec336-f391-4091-a6fb-5e084a4c56f4::.

 begin
-  #Create an IAM access token based on an authorization policy.
+  #Create an IAM access token based on an authorization policy
   result = api_instance.get_token_iam_authz(grant_type, access_token, desired_iam_id)
   p result
 rescue IbmCloudIam::ApiError => e